15. Plotting, I: View 1D array(s)¶

 import numpy as np # for working with arrays

 15.1.
-Basic plot
+Basic plot¶

-[-2, 2].
-Mathematically, there is a continuous relationship between two real numbers, and that all the values are well-behaved (no infinities).
+Let's say we're interested in plotting a relation between two variables such as in a given interval Mathematically, there is a continuous relationship between two real numbers, and that all the values are well-behaved (no infinities).
 How do we use a computer to display this?

-Well, Python will not be able to generate a plot of x and y from the abstract/generalized mathematical formula above.
+Well, Python will not be able to generate a plot of and from the abstract/generalized mathematical formula above.
 We will need to generate concrete values to approximate the curve and then plot these.
 Essentially, we have to back to basics, to our early school days when we learned to plot by hand.
-To approximate a continuous curve, we: made a column of x values and then a corresponding column of calculated y values; drew a coordinate plane and placed a dot on it for each (x_i, y_i) pair; and then connected the dots in order using a straight line segment.
+To approximate a continuous curve, we: made a column of values and then a corresponding column of calculated values; drew a coordinate plane and placed a dot on it for each pair; and then connected the dots in order using a straight line segment.
 Below is the kind of image that would result, and in fact this is exactly how we will harness the amazing technological innovations of computers:

 In the previous section, we studied 1D arrays.
 Do you see any way we can apply knowledge here?
 Well, looking at the sequence of numbers in x and y above, each looks like a 1D array, doesn't it?
 Indeed, to start translating what the above into programming, we can first use arrays to store the values of the x and y columns.
 We might notice that x has evenly spaced values, so we could use a numpy function built for making such an array easily; for y, we will just type out the values: